datadryad/dryad-app/documentation/troubleshooting.md

 =================================

-When a user has an affiliation that doesn't appear in ROR, but they accidentally selected a ROR affiliation from the autocomplete:
+When a user has an affiliation that doesn't appear in ROR, but they accidentally selected a ROR affiliation from the autocomplete box, the UI won't allow them to change it.
+The UI assumes that we don't want to replace a controlled value with an uncontrolled one.

-In console, find the authors associated with the item and note the id of the author you want to change.
+To add the new (non-ROR) affiliation and associate it with the author, follow a process like this:

 ```
 i=StashEngine::Identifier.where(identifier: '10.5061/dryad.z8w9ghx8g').first